shakes76/PatternFlow/recognition/46240091_Rohan/README.md

 ## Training

 I am training VQVAE for 30 epochs with a batch size of 64 and plotting the losses.
 Also, the value of beta in initializing vector quantizer is chosen to be 1 after trying many values, as this gives the best performance in lesser number of epochs.
+It should be between 0.25 and 2 according to the paper.

 <img src="readme_images/VQVAE%20loss.png" alt="readme_images/VQVAE%20loss.png" width="400"/>